GitTools/GitVersion/docs/input/docs/usage/library.md

 :::{.alert .alert-warning}
 **Warning**

-We are not semantically versioning this library and it should be considered unstable.
+The library API is not stable and does not follow the semantic versioning of the GitVersion tool.
+A patch release of the tool may break the library and we will refactor and change the library API without notice.
 :::

 <a href="/api" class="btn btn-primary">Explore the GitVersion library API</a>